thachp/use-cqrs/README.md

-# use-cqrs
+# useCQRS
-USE-CQRS is a React hooks library for applying CQRS design patterns and Single Responsiblity Principle (SRP) in front-end development.
+useCQRS is a React hooks library for applying CQRS design patterns and Single Responsiblity Principle (SRP) in frontend development.
 It consists of three react hooks: useCommand, useQuery, and useEvent().

 - The useCommand() hook tells your server to do something.
 - The useQuery() hook gets something from the server.